getsocial-rnd/neo4j-aws-causal-cluster/README.md

 ## Usage

 1. Create an ECR repository for Neo4j custom images.
-You will use its ARN.
+You will use its URL.
-   (ARN looks like `arn:aws:ecr:us-east-1:123456789012:repository/neo`).
+   (URL looks like `1234567890.dkr.ecr.us-east-1.amazonaws.com/neo`).

 2. Save environment variable for use in the makefile (customize them first)

     ```sh
-    export NEO_ECR_REPO=<paste here ARN of your ECR repo>
+    export NEO_ECR_REPO=<paste here URL of your ECR repo>
     export NEO_AWS_REGION=<your AWS region>
     ```